threeaccents/botnet/README.md

-## Go Backdoor
+## Go Botnet

-Simple backdoor written in GO.
+Simple botnet written in GO.
 It features a command and control over cli and a backdoor payload that communicates to the C&C over tcp.

 # Usage: